bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Breezy and Mostly Cloudy
+- Windy and Mostly Cloudy
-- 92% humidity
+- 90% humidity
 - 16 mph wind
 - 74% cloud cover
-- 36 AQI 🟩
+- 37 AQI 🟩
 - 0.75 inches of rain and 0.03 inches of snow in the past 24 hours